KBot-discord/plugins/packages/modules/README.md

 ## Description

-A common design of Discord bots is to separate functionality into distinct domains (such as moderation, server management, etc.).
-Every command that is registered to a module will have access to that module, and by extension any properties/methods exposed in that module.
+This plugin allows developers to seperate commands and features into distinct modules, as well as allow them to be dynamically enabled and disabled.

 ## Installation